Internal oblique muscle: Origin, Insertion, Function, Exercise

 Internal oblique muscle function

-Internal oblique muscle depend upon which parts of the muscle contracts.
+Internal oblique muscle depends upon which parts of the muscle contract.
 If Bilaterally muscle contraction it helps the flexion of the back while at the same time it helps the compression of the intra-abdominal organs that’s why increasing the intra-abdominal pressure.

-When internal oblique muscle contracts of one side, it causes side flexion of the trunk.
-It work with the external oblique of the opposite side to do rotational trunk movement, such as if the left internal oblique and the right external oblique muscles works together, it produces trunk flexion, rotational movement from right shoulder towards left hip.
-That’s why it works as a same side rotators.
+When the internal oblique muscle contracts on one side, it causes side flexion of the trunk.
+It works with the external oblique of the opposite side to do rotational trunk movement, such as if the left internal oblique and the right external oblique muscles work together, it produces trunk flexion, and rotational movement from the right shoulder towards the eft hip.
+That’s why it works as a same-side rotator.

 Bilateral contraction: Trunk flexion, Compresses abdomen organs, expiration of lungs